j-b-e/tubefeed/README.md

 ## Features

-* Uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to create an Audio file from Youtube and adds it to the Feed
+* Creates an audio-only Podcast Feed from Youtube Videos
-* Starts audio extraction on demand
 * Organize your Podcasts in multiple lists
+* Uses htmx for a smooth and modern experience